Bolls-Bible/bain/README.md

 # Become a maintainer

-You will get full access to Google Cloud project running the app backend, VPS with PostgreSQL database, abd this repo.
+You will get full access to this repo.

 ### On how to add a new translation read /django/HOW_TO_ADD_A_NEW_TRANSLATION.md